j2satkun/CliniCall/src/healthcare_intake_prompt.md

     - gender: patient gender ("Male", "Female", or "Other")
     - phone_number: patient phone number (e.g., "555-123-4567")
     - email: email address (is optional, can be empty if not provided)
-- Always call save_patient_data() immediately after each piece of information is given.
+- If a patient provides information, call save_patient_data() immediately with the provided value.
+- If a patient later corrects that same piece of information, call save_patient_data() again with the corrected value (overwrite previous entry).
 - Use validate_address(address_data) to validate and save address information.
 - Use get_next_appointment() to find the soonest available appointment with any provider.
 - Use get_next_appointment(provider_preference='Dr. Name') if patient wants a specific provider.
 - Use book_next_appointment() to book the next available slot.
-- Use book_next_appointment(provider_preference='Dr. Name') to book with a specific provider.
 - Use get_provider_options() only if patient asks to see all providers and their availability.